USEPA/SSN2/inst/joss/paper.md

 Figures were created using `ggplot2` [@wickham2016ggplot2] and the `viridis` color palettes [@garnier2024viridis].

 <!-- Or, can use \nocite{wickham2016ggplot2, garnier2024viridis}. -->

+We would like to sincerely thank the editor and reviewers for all of their helpful feedback which greatly improved both the software and the manuscript.

 The views expressed in this manuscript are those of the authors and do not necessarily represent the views or policies of USEPA, NOAA, or USFS.
 Any mention of trade names, products, or services does not imply an endorsement by the U.S. government, USEPA, NOAA, or USFS.
 USEPA, NOAA, or USFS do not endorse any commercial products, services or enterprises.